How to Detect SIM Card Swapping in Android & iOS Apps

 , an identifier associated with the SIM card.

-Detect SIM Swap on Mobile apps using Appdome
+How to Implement Detect SIM Swap in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Detect SIM Swap without an SDK or gateway: